Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

 A further large-camera feature included with the ZS50 is focus peaking.
 Focus peaking provides the image on the LCD screen with areas in focus highlighted.
 This way you can use the manual focus ring to finely adjust focus at an intricate level.

 In addition to this, the focusing system is quick and also able to track fast-moving subjects.
-To complete this level of performance is the ability to shoot a high-speed burst of 10fps.
+To complete this level of performance is the ability to shoot a high-speed burst of 10fps in continuous shooting mode.

 The Lumix ZS50 is also capable of shooting full HD 1080 video up to 60fps.
-Being able to shoot HD video makes this a perfect camera for recording your next holiday adventure or family gathering.
+Being able to shoot full HD video (1080p full HD video) makes this a perfect camera for recording your next holiday adventure or family gathering – good quality photos and videos from the same unit.

 Without a doubt, the Lumix ZS50 is one of the best point and shoot cameras available for under $300.
 They’ve managed to pack so many mature camera features and functions into such a small body.